 This is a route that is also labelled the Mae Sa Valley Loop.
-It is an incredible half-day or whole day tour out of Chiang Mai depending on your time.
-In these Covid – 19 times it is a great ride do to when you live in Chiang Mai since you can get nature and mountains views without leaving the province.
-In addition, you can even spend the whole ride in the car and not getting out.
-Start off by just enjoying the scenery.
-Having said that, in non-pandemic times it is also a very nice drive since there are so many places to see and so much to eat on the way up to Samoeng as wells as in Mae Rim’s Mae Sa Valley.
-We began our drive from Hang Dong, the Samoeng road begins just a few minutes from there.
+It is an incredible half-day or whole day tour out of Chiang Mai, depending on your time.
+In these Covid – 19 times it is a great ride when you live in Chiang Mai since you can get nature and mountains views without leaving the province.
+In addition, you can even spend the whole passage in the car and not get out.
+Start by just enjoying the scenery.
+In non-pandemic times, it is also a lovely drive since there are so many places to see and so much to eat on the way up to Samoeng as well as in Mae Rim’s Mae Sa Valley.

-We took the ride again at the beginning of July after a few years pause.
-Firstly we stopped at the Lanna Rock Garden and secondly driving onwards to Samoeng Forest Park view.
-Consequently we continued over the mountains and down to the Mae Sa valley via the Zombie cafe.
+We retook the ride at the beginning of July after a few years pause.
+From Hang Dong, it is easy to get on to the Samoeng road.
+Firstly we stopped at the Lanna Rock Garden and drove to Samoeng Forest Park view.
+Consequently, we continued over the mountains and down to the Mae Sa valley via the Zombie cafe.
 The final stop was at Solao restaurant to enjoy some Bing Suu shaved ice on the last leg before we would reach home.

-Plenty of places were shut down but some places that we liked were open.
-It is clearly visible that subsequent lockdowns has forced the adventure travel attractions to close for the moment at least.
+Plenty of places were shut down, but some sites that we liked were open.
+It is visible that subsequent lockdowns have forced the adventure travel attractions to close for the moment at least.

-In normal circumstances with a motorbike or scooter, you will probably need around 4-5 hours for this jaunt, all depending on how often you stop of course.
-The Samoeng Loop is about 100 km long and it covers the 1269 road and then the route 1096.
+In normal circumstances with a motorbike or scooter, you will probably need around 4-5 hours for this tour, all depending on how often you stop, of course.
+The Samoeng Loop is about 100 km long, and it covers the 1269 road and then routes 1096.

-Located roughly 30 minutes from Lanna Rock Garden you get some spectacular views of the forest and mountains here.
-There is a nice, wooden sign welcoming you and you can park here.
+Located roughly 30 minutes from Lanna Rock Garden, you get some spectacular views of the forest and mountains.
+There is an excellent wooden sign welcoming you, and you can park here.
 Drive-in slowly because there are some quite sharp curves at this spot.
 In good weather, you can also catch stunning sunsets up here.

 There are so many themed coffee shops in Chiang Mai nowadays.
-We got the impression that Zombie would be one of those, but the place is more like an old nightclub turned cafe in a nice garden setting.
-Staff was friendly but the cafe itself a bit overly hyped.
-Apart from the guy on the photo and the signboards not much of a Zombie character to this place.
+We got the impression that Zombie would be one of those, but the place is more like an old nightclub turned cafe in a lovely garden setting.
+The staff was friendly, but the restaurant itself was a bit overly oversold; apart from the guy on the photo and the signboards, not much of a Zombie character to this place.

 However, there were many choices of food and drinks on the menu.
 Decent taste but nothing special.
-This place was really full when we were there so we took a seat outside to keep distance.
-Outside in rainy season meant quite a lot of flies and some mosquitos.
-It was ok to have seen the cafe, but none of us have a direct desire to go back.
+This place was crowded when we were there, so we took a seat outside to keep our distance.
+Out in the rainy season meant quite a lot of flies and some mosquitos.
+It was ok to have seen the cafe, but none of us had a natural desire to go back.

-First some nice places on the road 1269 section up to Samoeng.
+First, some delightful places on the road 1269 section up to Samoeng.

 Route 1069 passes by elephant camps like the famous Mae Sa camp, cobra and monkey shows, ATV rentals, and a shooting range.
 But the recommendations we would like to put the spotlight on are the following :

-As of today Chiang Mai is again a red zone.
-During this period it is necessary for any outings to make sure to update where you can go and what is open.
+As of today, Chiang Mai is again a red zone.
+During this period, for any outings you must make sure to update where you can go and what is open.
 It is constantly changing.